 As the founder, Tucker took the decision to close very seriously, “After grueling hours of thought and consideration, given the unpredictable and unknowable continuing circumstances of Covid, we made the difficult choice to turn off the taps at North by Northwest”, he states, “I am so proud of the memories and all the wonderful relationships we formed.
 People met, married, and raised their kids coming to drink and spend time with their friends at North by Northwest.
 We are so pleased with all we have accomplished and are excited to see what the future brings.”

-The reality is that we will see many more beloved businesses shudder under the heavy weight of the pandemic, “I know there will be many more who have to make this choice.
+The reality is that we will see many more beloved businesses shudder under the heavyweight of the pandemic, “I know there will be many more who have to make this choice.
 It’s not one we took lightly.
 I love this industry and it has been my life for over 32 years.
-My love for it and the people I have met has never been stronger,” Tucker says.
+My love for it and the people I have met have never been stronger,” Tucker says.